Hurricane Andrew: Louisiana

-Along the Louisiana coastline, damages largely resembled those of a Category 2 hurricane.
+Along the Louisiana coastline, damage largely resembled that of a Category 2 hurricane.
 Damage was heaviest in St. Mary Parish, about 32 mi east of where Andrew made landfall.
 Twenty-six schools were affected, with damage totaling $2.6 million.
 Berwick High School, sheltering about 2,000 people, was deroofed during the storm.
 Generally, single-family homes fared well, with most losing only roofing shingles, though others suffered severe damage after large trees fell on them.
 In Cypremort Point State Park, several mobile homes were destroyed.
 Houses in Berwick, Morgan City, and Patterson suffered major damage.
 Throughout the parish, 1,367 dwellings were destroyed, 2,028 were severely damaged, and 4,770 others were impacted to a minor degree.
 Property damage alone in St. Mary Parish reached approximately $150 million.
 Iberia Parish was also among the most severely impacted parishes.
 Two schools collectively sheltering about 3,600 people in Jeanerette and New Iberia lost their roofs.
 One death occurred in the parish due to electrocution.
 A total of 407 residences were demolished, 2,528 others were extensively damaged, and 3,526 others were inflicted with minor damage.
 Overall, the parish suffered $125 million in property damage, while an additional $200 million in damage was inflicted on sugar crops.